Trombone: Construction

 The trombone is a predominantly cylindrical tube with two U-shaped bends and a flared bell at the end.
 The tubing is approximately cylindrical but contains a complex series of tapers which affect the instrument's intonation.
 As with other brass instruments, sound is produced by blowing air through pursed lips producing a vibration that creates a standing wave in the instrument.

 The detachable cup-shaped mouthpiece is similar to that of the baritone horn and closely related to that of the trumpet.
 It has a venturi: a small constriction of the air column that adds resistance, greatly affecting the tone of the instrument.
 The slide section consists of a leadpipe, inner and outer slide tubes, and bracing, or "stays".
 The soldered stays on modern instruments replaced the loose stays found on sackbuts (medieval precursors to trombones).

-The most distinctive feature of the trombone is the slide that lengthens the tubing and lowers the pitch (cf. valve trombone).
+The most distinctive feature of the trombone is the slide, which is used to change the length of the tubing to alter the pitch (cf. valve trombone).
 During the Renaissance, sleeves (called "stockings") were developed to decrease friction that would impede the slide's motion.
 These were soldered onto the ends of the inner slide tubes to slightly increase their diameter.
 The ends of inner slides on modern instruments are manufactured with a slightly larger diameter to achieve the same end.
 This part of the slide must be lubricated frequently.
 The slide section is connected to the bell section by the neckpipe and a U-bend called the bell or back bow.
 The joint connecting the slide and bell sections has a threaded collar to secure the connection.
 Prior to the early 20th century this connection was made with friction joints alone.